Truvada Side Effects Facts

 Signs of renal tubulopathy, a possible kidney problem linked to Truvada, include:

-Several studies link TDF, one of the ingredients in Truvada, to kidney problems.
+Several studies link Tenofovir Disoproxil Fumarate (TDF), one of the active ingredients in Truvada, to kidney problems.

 Clinical trial data reassured doctors that TDF would not have the same kidney toxicity as other drugs in its class.
-Yet, researchers published the first case of TDF-induced acute nephrotoxicity in 2001, according to Dr. Jérôme Tourret and colleagues in a 2013 article in Journal of the American Society of Nephrology.
+Yet, in a 2013 article published in the Journal of the American Society of Nephrology, Dr. Jérôme Tourret and colleagues highlighted the publication of the first case of TDF-induced acute nephrotoxicity in 2001.

 “Numerous cases have been published since then, and it is now established that TDF presents a tubular toxicity risk,” the study authors wrote.